-Upon admission to the College, the Office of Academic Affairs will evaluate your official college transcript(s) to determine which courses will transfer to Saint Mary's and how they will apply to Saint Mary's graduation requirements.
-You will receive an evaluation that shows which ones have been accepted and what you still need to do in order to complete the requirements for your degree.
+As part of the application review process, the Office of Academic Affairs will evaluate your official college transcript(s) to determine which courses will transfer to Saint Mary's and how those credits will apply toward your graduation requirements.
+You will receive an evaluation upon admission to the college that indicates which credits have been accepted and which requirements must still be met in order to complete your Saint Mary's degree.

 Transfer Credit Policy

 The major departments determine how to apply courses taken in the major, and the Office of Academic Affairs determines how courses are applied to the Saint Mary's general education requirements based on the following conditions:

 - A minimum of 128 credit hours are required to graduate from Saint Mary's College, and students are required to complete a minimum of 60 credit hours at the College.